I. STUDENT CONDUCT PROCESS - UNIVERSITY LEVEL

-Matters involving alleged violations of the Rules for the Maintenance of Public Order and the Policy on Student Conduct that fall under Senate jurisdiction are addressed through the Student Disciplinary Procedures.
+Matters involving alleged violations of the Rules for the Maintenance of Public Order and the Policy on Student Conduct that fall under Senate jurisdiction are currently addressed through the Student Disciplinary Procedures (1978).

-Each Academic School at New York University has jurisdiction over behavior which occurs within that School and affects the School community.
+Each academic school at New York University has jurisdiction over behavior which occurs within that School and affects the School community.
 Such matters may include questions of academic integrity as well as allegations of violations of other School or University policy.
 Please consult the handbook of the School to review its policies.
-Learn more.

 VI.
 STUDENT CONDUCT PROCESS - STUDY AWAY SITES